ShravyaD-coder/Big-Data-Analytics_HPCC-Systems/README.md

 - HPCC Machine Learning bundles (Learning Trees, Regression Forest, Linear Regression)
 - HPCC Visualizer bundle
 - VSCode

+  The entire analysis was done on a locally deployed 1-node cluster (orchestrated using Docker and Kuberneters) and a pre-built 8-node cluster.
+Latest instructions on deploying a cluster    locally and spraying data onto the 8-node cluster are available in the documentation on [HPCC Systems website](https://hpccsystems.com).
 ---

 ## Project Structure